 Bombardier’s rail business is helping offset a tough environment in the Canadian transportation giant’s business jet and regional aircraft operations.
 Cameron Doerksen, an analyst at Versant Partners in Montreal, estimates that the rail business will account for 63% of the company’s earnings before interest and taxes in the coming fiscal year, with the aircraft side bringing in just 37%.
 That denotes a flip from a year ago, when Bombardier Aerospace accounted for 64% of the profits.
 Recent ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Rail Business Buoys Bombardier As Aerospace Ops Remain Weak".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Rail Business Buoys Bombardier As Aerospace Ops Remain Weak".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.